Integrable almost complex structures in principal bundles and holomorphic curves: -holomorphic vector fields and completeness

-Set $\psi(t) = \pi \circ \phitJaX (p)$.
+Set $\psi(t) := \pi \circ \phitJaX (p)$.
 As we have seen in the proof of (1.) we get

 as well as $\nabla_{\cdt} \cdt = 0$.
 By the equation (\ref{condinitial}) they have the same initial condition.
 Now by the uniqueness of the solution of a Cauchy problem we get the claim, at least for $t$ in a certain neighbourhood of $0$. \\ We continue with the proof of the proposition.
-Let $c(t)$ be a geodesic on $M$, defined in a neighbourhood of $0$.
+Let $t \mapsto c(t)$ be a geodesic on $M$, defined in a neighbourhood of $0$.
 Let $X \in \k$ be as in the formula (\ref{condinitial}).
-The vector field $X^\# - i \ J_\alpha X^\#$ is completely integrable by assumption, thus there is a map $\phi : \C \nach P$ which is $\Ja$-holomorphic, that is
+The vector field $X^\# - i \ J_\alpha X^\#$ is completely integrable by assumption.
+This means that there is a map $\phi : \C \nach P$ which is $\Ja$-holomorphic, therefore satisfying